Zamiell/typescript-faq/README.md

   - Of course, there are some edge-cases when we deliberately want to create a `never` type, or when [using `interface` is awkward](https://www.typescriptlang.org/play?#code/C4TwDgpgBAggjFAvFA3gWAFBW1MAnAezAC5UoBDUgZ2DwEsA7AcygF9N2NNRIoAhBMnhQAZKkw5chEmQBGpBgFcAtrIh42HTJgAmEAMYAbcnmj6CDGlFlxSAzLIB0+ItoyNg6gGbl90GABM4lg4LjIoFNS0jCycnJge3r7QfEEQAB6eDDpUsEHoIdhhpIEA2gDkYeUAuqJyCipqGnFuekYmZhZW8vwBDs7SmEA).
 So we can't use `extends` in _every_ situation.
 But in the general case, it is probably better to have more robust error handling.
 - Other concerns about `extends` vs intersection types generalize to the greater discussion of `interface` vs `type`, so we also need to take the other differences below into account.

-### 2) Declaration Merging - ✔️ `interface` wins (but it is debatable)
+### 2) Declaration Merging - Nobody wins (but it is debatable)

 - `interface` can use declaration merging, which allows you to add new fields to an existing declared interface.
 For example, this is useful for augmenting `globals.Window`.
 - `type` can not be declaration merged.
-- Some people argue that declaration merging is actually dangerous, which makes it an anti-feature and automatically makes `interface` lose.
-More on that later on though.

-### 3) Opaque Naming - ✔️ `interface` wins (but it is debatable)

-- `interface` creates a concrete, unique, named type.
-- `type` creates a type alias, which means that TypeScript sometimes forgets the name and just refers to the type as its anonymous object shape.
-- In general, the ecosystem seems to agree that opaque naming is superior, but we discuss that later on in more detail.
+- On the one hand, a feature that `interface` has and `type` does not have should make `interface` win.
+- On the other hand, declaration merging is considered to be confusing and dangerous.
+Some people advocate using `type` just so that you can avoid it altogether.
+- While I think that avoiding `interface` altogether just because declaration merging exists is a little too extreme (more on that later), we can probably say that there is no clear winner here.

-### 4) Unions - ❌ `type` wins
+### 3) Unions - ❌ `type` wins

 - `interface` is for declaring the shape of objects.
 - `type` is for computing types based on other information.
 - It is idiomatic in TypeScript to represent an object as a [discriminated union](https://basarat.gitbook.io/typescript/type-system/discriminated-unions).
 Thus, if you have a type that is a composition of other types, you cannot use `interface` and must use `type`.

-### 5) Primitives - ❌ `type` wins
+### 4) Primitives - ❌ `type` wins

 - If you want to create a type that is based off of a primitive type (like `number`), then you cannot use `interface` and must use `type`.
 - This kind of thing is common when branding primitives for better type-safety.
 For example: